r-grun/stereo-recreation-from-anaglyphs/docker/Readme.md

 > This directory contains the Dockerfile to build and run the training in a Docker container.
 > Currently, only training the U-Net model is supported.

+Run all steps from the root directory of the project `/stereo-recreation-from-anaglyphs`.

 ## Build the Docker image

 To build the Docker image, run the following command from the root directory of the project `/stereo-recreation-from-anaglyphs`: